 “3D” shiplap profiles are a combination of mixed width and mixed depth profiles.
 All the profiles are T&G for improved stability;

 - Profile D: 35×32 t/g

 Charring of timber screens battens, posts, singular “3D” cladding profile selections and custom profiles are also available upon request.

-FIXING Our preference is always to pre drill and screw fix through the tongue side of the cladding using a minimum 6 gauge screw with a black powder coated head OR consider BLACK HEADS by ECO TIMBER GROUP self drilling screws ( 10 Gauge self drilling into hardwoods like this) !
-Perfect for this application in face fix or secret fix profiles at a recommended 400-450mm centres.
-It is also our preference that a 45mmx19mm or greater hardwood batten be applied to the stud frame ( greater for masonry walls) over your moisture membrane for maximum purchase.
-Over longer wall runs, an expansion joint on the 5th lm board is highly recommended by using a 10mm packer between the 8mm rebate to create an ease.
+FIXING - Our preference is always to pre drill and screw fix through the tongue side of the cladding using a minimum 8 gauge screw with a black powder coated head OR consider BLACK HEADS by ECO TIMBER GROUP self drilling screws ( 10 Gauge /stainless self drilling screws)

-With our 3D cladding, a galvanised brad fixed through the tongue at 45 degrees is recommended at a minimum or a screw fix ( using “BlackHeadz“)
+For all our 3D cladding, a galvanised/ stainless steel brad fixed through the tongue at 45 degrees is recommended accompanied with a suitable weather proof construction adhesive at a minimum or a screw fix ( using “BlackHeadz“)

 CHARRED FIXINGS – ECO TIMBER BlackHeadz are our new 10 guage self drilling, stainless steel, 50mm trim head screws, developed for our Charred timber and cladding systems.

 Currently available in boxes of 500, Blackheadz have the ability to self-drill into timbers that are 8.6 janka rating and above, to expedite the installation process, whilst disguising the stainless head for all application methods of our cladding.